Skip to content

 When the priority for a deal has been updated, a history log is created to indicate the change.

-The Pipeline View Ellipsis
+The Origination Pipeline View Ellipsis

-Note: Archived Applications were initially designed to serve as a tool for maintaining a clutter-free pipeline.
+Note: Archived Applications were designed to serve as a tool for maintaining a clutter-free pipeline.
 They allow you to move older applications that are no longer active, ensuring they can still be accessed if needed, but are kept out of your day-to-day view.

 As in the Applications pipeline view, you have the ability to switch between Board or List view and have the same functionality in these views as you do in the Application Pipeline view.